 So where does this leave us?
 What can we do to make sure that we are using mental health apps which show genuine promise of being helpful?
 Firstly, most websites of mental health apps will have an about section where they will detail their scientific approach to their app.
 With such a lack of science currently being used, having an evidence-based approach is a competitive advantage that mental health apps will want to flaunt.
 This should explain how they can ensure that their product is going to work for you.
 Secondly, when assessing mental health symptoms, apps will use different measurement questionnaires.
 Trusted questionnaires which capture the essence of mental health should be created and assessed by scientists.
 For example, Woebot measures the depression of its users using a questionnaire called the PHQ-9. uMore measures stress using the popular Perceived Stress Scale (PSS).
 Questionnaires that have been assessed will be dubbed as being clinically “validated”.
 Thirdly, reliable mental health apps may have accessible research publications which assess their effectiveness.
 To find these, you can access Google Scholar, a free search engine for academic articles.
 If you type in the name of a mental health app (such as “Woebot”), you should see popular results of “pilot studies” or “feasibility trials” which have tested the appropriateness of the app.

 For the apps which do offer evidence of effective mental health treatment, the promise of offering high-quality mental health support is huge.
-This is the case for both the app users of today, and also those of tomorrow.
+This is the case for both the app users of today and also those of tomorrow.
 Interestingly, research has suggested that the effectiveness of a treatment depends more on the relationship a patient has with a therapist than how the treatment is administered.
-While this seems to be good news for counsellors offering therapy sessions over Zoom during the Coronavirus lockdown, it is also promising for digital health technologies in 2020.
-With a reduced ability to travel to counsellors in the local area and a reported increase in anxiety and depression since lockdown, digital health technologies may pave the way to how we administer mental health interventions in the coming years.
+While this seems to be good news for counselors offering therapy sessions over Zoom during the Coronavirus lockdown, it is also promising for digital health technologies in 2020.
+With a reduced ability to travel to counselors in the local area and a reported increase in anxiety and depression since lockdown, digital health technologies may pave the way to how we administer mental health interventions in the coming years.

 How Can Future Technology Empower 8 Billion Minds?